nbaimukhanova/project-IDA-/README.md

 More detailed information you can found in the attached files.

 It is important to mention that in creating map I have used library Folium which is not supported in Git platform.
 I have tried to import notebook as HTML file, but it does not work.
-The map was not shown in git anyway.
+The map is still invisible in git.
 That is why here is ipynb file as the final version.